-At 7pm it’s time for ‘ginspirtation’.
-Gin cocktails are made by residing ‘gin sommelier’ Cecilia.
+At 7pm it’s time for "ginspirtation" with cocktails made by "gin sommelier" Cecilia.
 Why gin?
-Francesco met his business partner, a gin aficionado, 8 years ago was taken by the delicacy of the botanicals and how different brands taste, much like with coffee beans.
-There are 11 cocktails to choose from and over 50 gins on offer.
+Francesco's business partner, a gin aficionado, was taken by the delicacy of the botanicals and how different brands taste, much like with coffee beans and the duo now offer over 50 brands to choose from.
 My suggestion, A.J.
-Negroni – gin, Campari, vermouth rosso and caffe!
+Negroni – gin, Campari, vermouth rosso and caffe.
 Light tapas plates are also served in four styles: vegan, vegetarian, fish and meat from 4 euros.

 But back to the coffee.
 Francesco tells me it’s the second most popular drink in the world after water and the one word which everyone knows.